LISTINGS FOR ENTERTAINMENT DISTRICT CONDOS

 Until recently, there were limited residential options in the Entertainment District, but in the past few years the rezoning of King Street and Spadina Avenue commercial buildings into residential lofts, along with the rise of Entertainment District condos and townhome buildings, this neighbourhood has become a place where people can truly live, work, and play.

 In the mid 1800s, the Entertainment District was just a railway corridor for both the CN and CP trains that serviced the shipyards at Toronto’s lakeshore, but by the 1950s transport trucks had mostly replaced trains as a mean of delivery.
 To better serve the new trucking industry, the Gardiner Expressway was built in 1955; however it divided the landlocked real estate just below the abandoned railway yards to its north and for years that area languished with no clear plan for what to do with it.

 The area began to take shape, first with the CN Tower, opened in 1976 and the Rogers Centre (formerly the Sky Dome) opening in 1989.
-Later, Bremner Boulevard was built to connect the Rogers Centre to the Air Canada Centre when it was completed in 1999.
+Later, Bremner Boulevard was built to connect the Rogers Centre to the Air Canada Centre (now the Scotiabank Arena) when it was completed in 1999.
 The Metro Convention Centre, Ripley’s Aquarium and the multi-hundred million dollar renovation of historic Union Station has completed revitalized the former rail yards.